Is it a new golden age of ‘small’ CPA firms?

 Incoming search terms:

-- accounting fim costs big vs small firms (1)
+- big accounting firms vs small accounting firms work (1)

-- small cpa firms vs large cpa firms for services to clients (1)
+- small firms vs large cpa firms (1)